Bakery-Style Pumpkin Ginger Muffins (Gluten Free, Dairy Free, Refined Sugar Free)

 • Distribute the Demerara sugar evenly over the tops of the muffins.

-• Bake for 20-25 minutes until a cake tester comes out just clean.
+• Bake for 5 minutes before turning the heat down to 350F and baking 15-20 minutes more until a cake tester comes out just clean.

 • Cool for 10 minutes in the pan before transferring to a rack to cool completely.